-- (A) Subject to these Rules, alcohol is permitted to be sold at a League venue by the Host Club where the Host Club: - (i) has a current liquor licence for the venue issued by the relevant authority; and - (ii) has consent, if required, of the local council or landowner. - (B) Alcohol is not permitted to be brought into any League venue and it is the responsibility of each Club to take reasonable measures to ensure that its members and Supporters abide by this Rule.
+- (A) Subject to these Rules, alcohol is permitted to be sold at a League venue by the Host Club where the Host Club: - (i) has a current liquor licence for the venue issued by the relevant authority; and

-- (C) Should a Host Club find that alcohol has been brought to the venue it must report the matter to the League and advise an Official of the offending member's or Supporter's Club, who in turn shall take the necessary action. - (D) Alcohol is not permitted to be taken onto the field of play at any time during the course of a Match, including during quarter breaks and the Host Club is responsible for enforcement of this. - (E) Alcohol is not to be consumed by a Club Official either before or whilst they are fulfilling an official Match day role (e.g. timekeeping, Ground Manager, Umpire escort, Umpire etc.). - (F) In accordance with the Australian Football Match Policy, alcohol is prohibited during Under Age Competitions.
-Where both Senior Competitions and Under Age Competitions are played on the same day at the same venue, League Policy will apply. - (G) Alcohol is only to be consumed in areas specifically provided for in the Host Club's liquor licence which areas must be clearly marked. - (H) Should a Club fail to act with a requirement under this Rule, or the Club members or Supporters fail to adhere to an Official's request, the Club, together with any identify members or supporters will be deemed to be in breach of the Code of Conduct.
+- (ii) has consent, if required, of the local council or landowner. - (B) Alcohol is not permitted to be brought into any League venue and it is the responsibility of each Club to take reasonable measures to ensure that its members and Supporters abide by this Rule. - (C) Should a Host Club find that alcohol has been brought to the venue it must report the matter to the League and advise an Official of the offending member's or Supporter's Club, who in turn shall take the necessary action. - (D) Alcohol is not permitted to be taken onto the field of play at any time during the course of a Match, including during quarter breaks and the Host Club is responsible for enforcement of this. - (E) Alcohol is not to be consumed by a Club Official either before or whilst they are fulfilling an official Match day role (e.g. timekeeping, Ground Manager, Umpire escort, Umpire etc.).

+(F) Not applicable.

+- (G) Alcohol is only to be consumed in areas specifically provided for in the Host Club's liquor licence which areas must be clearly marked. - (H) Should a Club fail to act with a requirement under this Rule, or the Club members or Supporters fail to adhere to an Official's request, the Club, together with any identify members or supporters will be deemed to be in breach of the Code of Conduct.